 The internationally respected faculty guide discussions and focus the attention of the participants, establishing the predicate for continued study through network-based learning methodologies for the non-residential period.
 The thesis is a qualitative or quantitative research project on a significant homeland security topic.
 The thesis may, for example, have a strategic planning focus, a model-development perspective, or a threat-risk assessment concentration.
-The thesis should be of significant benefit to the participant’s jurisdiction.
+The thesis should be of significant benefit to the participant’s agency or jurisdiction.

 Students admitted to the 18-month program already hold positions with significant Homeland Security-related responsibilities.
 The demands of their jobs prevent most of these professionals from enrolling in a traditional in-residence MA program.
 To accommodate their time constraints, NPS requires students to be in residence only two weeks every quarter.
 Students complete the remainder of their coursework via the web.

 Criteria & Eligibility for Applying to the Master’s Program

 Applications are now being accepted.
 Applicants may submit applications at any time, but to be considered for the next cohort(s), complete application packets (including all required narratives, transcripts and letters of recommendation/support) should be received by Dec 1 (spring and summer cohorts) or May 1 (for the fall cohort).
 Successful applicants who applied in the December 1 cycle will be assigned either to the spring cohort in Monterey or to the summer cohort in the National Capital Region.
 Successful applicants who applied in the May cycle will be assigned to a Monterey cohort.

 Please note: All DHS components require their employees to apply through their training and education department before submitting an official application on the website.
 Please see the online application for a list of the points of contact for each component.

 Submitting an application does not indicate acceptance into the program.
 Each complete application will be reviewed and evaluated using an objective, weighted system assessing the background, credentials, and experiences against the knowledge, skills, and abilities associated with the graduate coursework.
 Applicants will be notified of their status once the admissions committee makes its recommendation.